 Making your home “fracture-proof” is an excellent place to start.
 Studies show that taking steps like taping down the edges of rugs or mats, installing textured pads to showers and slippery floors, ensuring good lighting - especially in stairways - and wearing stable nonslip shoes around the house successfully reduce the risk of fracture.
 When you leave the house, wear nonslip shoes and be aware of slippery surfaces, especially in the winter when walkways can be icy.

 Dizziness and fainting are common side effects of many drugs prescribed to older adults.
 Check the FDA label online or in the package insert to determine whether any drug you take can cause these side effects.
-Though you cannot predict how your body will respond to any given medication, taking the proper precautions, like sitting down when you feel dizzy or faint, can help you to avoid falls.
-It is also a good to schedule an appointment once a year with your primary care physician to review your mediations.
-These appointments, called “brown bag” appointments, involve bringing all the medications you take to the appointment in a bag and talking with your physician about which prescriptions could be stopped, or changed.
+Though you cannot predict how your body will respond to any given medication, taking the proper precautions, like sitting down when you feel dizzy or faint, can help you avoid falls.
+It is also good to schedule an appointment with your primary care physician once a year to review your medications.
+These appointments, called “brown bag” appointments, involve bringing all the medications you take to the appointment in a bag and talking with your physician about which prescriptions could be stopped or changed.
 The number of medications prescribed to older adults, especially those with chronic conditions cared for by multiple physicians, can be staggering and sometimes isn’t necessary.
-A brown bag appointment is not only a good health and safety measure, it could also help lower the dosage or even eliminate drugs that cause dizziness or fainting.
+A brown bag appointment is not only a good health and safety measure, but it could also help lower the dosage or even eliminate drugs that cause dizziness or fainting.